I have a secret to share – I am the WORST meal planner.

 We inevitably get to 5 p.m. and I’m scrambling to nail down what we’re having for dinner.
 I’ve been operating this way for years, and recently I figured out a better way.

 It’s a system that allows me to *kind of* plan what we’re having yet also have some flexibility on the exact meal for each day.
 It’s a THEMED MEAL NIGHT plan.

 The basic premise is simple – you just choose a type of meal or cuisine and pair it with a night of the week that makes the most sense (or that rhymes!).
-We started with Manwich Monday, then Taco Tuesdays, and went from there.
+We started with Manwich Monday, then Taco Tuesdays, added sheet pan dinners to the mix, and went from there.

 This style of menu planning works for me because I can switch up the entrée and sides each week to fit the theme, which gives us variety.
 The key to making a meal plan like this work is to pick a style of food you know everyone in your family will eat (for instance, if your kids rarely like stir-fry, then don’t force it).
 Make the meal night themes as popular as possible.

 SAMPLE WEEKLY MENU PLAN – THEMED MEAL NIGHT IDEAS

 - Breakfast Sundays – Breakfast for dinner!
 Think: eggs, oven potatoes, fruit.
 Mix it up!
 Do pancakes one week and French toast the next.